LIBSVM Tools

 LIBSVM for SVDD and finding the smallest sphere containing all data

-SVDD is another type of one-class SVM.
-We implement the formulation in Tax and Duin, Support Vector Data Description, Machine Learning, vol. 54, 2004, 45-66.
+SVDD is another type of one-class SVM proposed by Tax and Duin, Support Vector Data Description, Machine Learning, vol. 54, 2004, 45-66.
 Please download this

-zip file, put sources into libsvm-3.1 (available here), and make the code.
+zip file, put sources into libsvm-3.22 (available here), and make the code.
 The options are MATLAB interface is supported; see the matlab sub-directory.

-Authors: Leland Wang, Holger Froehlich (University of Tuebingen), Konrad Rieck (Fraunhofer institute), Chen-Tse Tsai, Tse-Ju Lin
+Authors: Leland Wang, Holger Froehlich (University of Tuebingen), Konrad Rieck (Fraunhofer institute), Chen-Tse Tsai, Tse-Ju Lin, Wei-Cheng Chang, Ching-Pei Lee

 DAG approach for multiclass classification